acelere/jupyterhub-dockerspawner-with-local-users/README.md

 ```bash
 sudo systemctl enable docker
 ```
 Next up is to install JupyterHub.
-The pre-requisites instructions in  <a href="https://github.com/jupyterhub/jupyterhub/blob/master/README.md">jupyterhub_github</a> are a little outdated and the package nodejs-legacy has been deprecated.
-Follow this link with nodejs install instructions: <a href="https://github.com/nodesource/distributions#debinstall">nodejs_install</a>.
+The pre-requisites instructions in  <a href="https://github.com/jupyterhub/jupyterhub/blob/master/README.md">jupyterhub_github</a> are a little confusing to me.
+So, Follow this link with nodejs install instructions: <a href="https://github.com/nodesource/distributions#debinstall">nodejs_install</a>.
 Just remember we will need to install the same version in our container.

 After nodejs is installed, we need to install the configurable-proxy: